-- 1. Innovate alternative child care.
-Ensuring our own alternative care programmes are integrated into the community. - 2.
+- Innovate alternative child care.
+Ensuring our own alternative care programmes are 1. integrated into the community. - 2.
 Strengthen families.
-Increasing our efforts to prevent the loss of care. - 3.
-Empower young people.
-Improving their care and employability. - 4.
-Advocate for children.
-Increasing our advocacy impact and giving a stronger voice to children. - 5.
+Increasing our efforts to prevent the loss of care. - Empower young people.
+Improving their care and employability. З. - 4. - 5.
 Create a movement.
 Sharing our experience and knowledge with partners. - 6.
 Simplify SOS.
 Continuing efforts to improve our own efficiency. - 7.
-Invest for funding growth.
-Raising more money to allow us to carry out our vital mission.